sguox002/leetcode/leetcode_solution.md

 idea:
-- brutal force: loop to union find the edge without current one to see if it combines one set. it surely get TLE since the number of edges up to 10^5, and union find is O(N) and the complexity would be O(N^2) without path suppresion, it is higher.
+- brutal force: loop to union find the edge without current one to see if it combines one set. it surely get TLE since the number of edges up to 10^5, and union find is O(N) and the complexity would be O(N^2) without path suppression, it is higher.
 ```cpp
     vector<int> parent;
     int sz;